 Moving to Tajikistan

 Tajikistan is a mountainous, landlocked country bordered by Kazakhstan to the north and China to the east.
-It is one of the poorest countries in central Asia, devastated by a civil war that engulfed the country after the fall of the Soviet Union.
-The country has very few natural resources and over 50 percent of Tajikistan nationals live below the poverty line, mostly working in agriculture, particularly cotton farming.
+It is one of the poorest countries in Central Asia, devastated by a civil war that engulfed the country after the fall of the Soviet Union.
+Tajikistan has very few natural resources and over 50 percent of Tajikistan nationals live below the poverty line, mostly working in agriculture, particularly cotton farming.
 The illegal production of heroin and opium is also a large de facto contributor to the economy.

 Recently, there has been a relaxing of visa laws in an effort to follow the example of neighbouring countries and encourage tourism.
 However, Tajikistan is still very conservative and new arrivals, especially women, should dress modestly.

 There are only a few hundred expats in Tajikistan, mostly in the capital, Dushanbe, and mostly working in the diplomatic or NGO fields, or at the hotels that serve this sector.
 Few people speak English outside of these sectors.
 Most locals speak Tajik or Russian.